Taranys/raspitor/README.md

 raspitor
 ========

-Monitoring for Raspberry with a simple vertx apps - inspire by  pjagielski / vertx-top-monitor
+Monitoring for Raspberry with a simple vertx apps - inspired by  pjagielski / vertx-top-monitor